gcivil-nyu-org/fall24-monday-team4/README.md

 If it connects to PostgreSQL, you'll see the psql prompt.
 If it’s still SQLite, you’ll see nothing or an error.

-Note: You might need to run these commands after setting up the databases:
+Note: You might need to run these commands instead after setting up the databases:
 `python3 manage.py makemigrations`
 `python3 manage.py migrate`
 `python3 manage.py dbshell`